MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 **Answer:** In 2001 a critical-care specialist at John Hopkins Hospital designed a checklist to prevent line infections.
 This is it!

-So why are you being shown a line infection checklist?
+So why are you being shown a line infection checklist on a session about the research cloud?

 Well, the line infection steps have been known and taught for years.
 But frustratingly line infections still happen.
-So the specialist gave this checklist to nurses and then asked the them to observe the doctors for a month as they put lines into patients, and record how often they completed each step.
+So the specialist gave this checklist to nurses and then asked them to observe the doctors for a month as they put lines into patients, and record how often they completed each step.

 In more than a third of patients, they skipped at least one of the steps.

-They then asked the nurses stop the doctors whenever a step was skipped.
+The specialist then asked the nurses stop the doctors whenever a step was skipped.

 The ten-day line-infection rate went from eleven per cent to zero.